BNP raises alarm over dwindling reserves

 Nazrul, a member of the BNP standing committee, suggested that if Bangladesh can involve its citizens in the tasks currently undertaken by Indian nationals, it could potentially stem the outflow of significant foreign currency.

-Meanwhile, at another programme, BNP Secretary General Mirza Fakhrul Islam Alamgir said western countries are dissatisfied with the current situation in Bangladesh and continue to look for free and fair elections in the country.
+Meanwhile at another programme, BNP Secretary General Mirza Fakhrul Islam Alamgir said their party believes the United States maintains the same position as before regarding the issue of free and fair elections in Bangladesh.

-"They have spoken in favour of free and fair elections in Bangladesh.
-They have reiterated this stance repeatedly.
-Their recently published human rights report indicates their dissatisfaction with the present condition in Bangladesh," he said.
+"Basically, what we have seen is that they (US) have consistently spoken in favour of a free, fair, and impartial election and they still continue it," he told reporters in response to a question on US Assistant Secretary of State Donald Lu's visit to Bangladesh.

-Fakhrul made the remarks while responding to journalists' queries after a meeting held at the BNP chairperson's office in Gulshan.
+The BNP leader also said the US has been maintaining relations with the current AL government as per diplomatic norms.

 Comments